1. Risk Management System

 (3) Unique Business Practices

-In the prescription pharmaceutical wholesale industry, which the Group is a part of through its main business, there is a unique form of transactions that has continued from long ago in which pharmaceutical products are delivered to medical institutions and dispensing pharmacies while their prices have not yet been decided, and prices are negotiated later.
+In the ethical pharmaceutical wholesale industry, which the Group is driving as its main business, there is a unique form of transactions that has continued from long ago in which pharmaceutical products are delivered to medical institutions and dispensing pharmacies while their prices have not yet been decided, and prices are negotiated later.
 This practice stems from the understanding that pharmaceutical products are life-related products so deliveries must not be delayed.
 The government and private sector have been working together to improve this distribution practice, but in cases where negotiations do not go smoothly, the Group books a reasonable estimate of the final price as sales.
 Cases in which price negotiations drag on for a long period or instances in which the decided prices are different from initial estimates could affect the Group’s financial performance.

 We set prices for each product according to its product value and strive to sell products at reasonable prices by operating a price lock system in which approval authority is granted only to the head office if the price falls below the set price.